 What It Means to Be an Emancipated Minor

-In short, becoming an emancipated minor means that you are considered an adult before age 18, and are legally separated from your parents or legal guardians.
+In short, becoming an emancipated minor means that you are considered an adult before age 18 and are legally separated from your parents or legal guardians.

-Keep in mind that while 18 is the legal age in most states, it can vary.
+While 18 is the legal age in most states, it can vary.
 Be sure to check the rules in your state.

 Being emancipated means your parents are no longer responsible for providing you with food, clothing, and shelter.
 It also means you can get a work permit, earn money, and decide what to do with your earnings.
 You can also legally live on your own and do other things, like rent an apartment or sign a legal contract.

 It’s also helpful if you can prove that you can support yourself financially and are capable of making your own decisions.
 It helps your argument if you have already set up living arrangements away from your parents or guardians.
-Basically, you have to prove that you are up for the task of being on your own and living like an adult—budget, bills, and all.

 Steps to Becoming Emancipated

-Next, your parents or guardians will be notified of the petition, and a hearing is scheduled.
-During the hearing, the judge will hear your case for emancipation, then make a ruling based on the information presented.
+Next, your parents or guardians will be notified of the petition, and a hearing will be scheduled.
+During the hearing, the judge will hear your case for emancipation and then make a ruling based on the information presented.
 If you are granted emancipation, you’ll get a Declaration of Emancipation.
 You should keep this on hand and have copies readily available; you’ll need to provide them instead of parental consent in the future.

 You can also become an emancipated minor by joining the military or getting married.
-However, if you plan to do so by getting married, you’re still required to follow your state’s marriage laws.
+However, if you plan to become emancipated by getting married, you’re still required to follow your state’s marriage laws.
 In some cases, you’ll need parental consent to get married before age 18.

 A realistic monthly budget is another must-have for emancipated minors.
-Be sure to factor in the cost of housing, food, car payments, gas, healthcare, and savings.
+Be sure to factor in the cost of housing, food, car payments, gas, health care, and more.
 You’ll also need a bank account with both a savings and checking account.

 As an emancipated minor, you are also able to get a credit card.
-If you open it, be sure to use it responsibly, and pay off the balance in full each month.
+If you open it, be sure to use it responsibly and pay off the balance in full each month.
 Having a credit card will help you begin building credit, so don't shy away from it.